zammad/zammad-admin-documentation/channels/form.rst

    Add attachment option to upload
       Allows your user to upload **one attachment** to the form.

-      .. note:: **🤓 Watch allowed attachment sizes here**
+      The allowed attachment sizes *is not* limited.

-         This function *is not* limited technically.
 The only limitation that applies is your web servers upload limit.

       .. hint:: **SaaS only**

          If you're with Zammad hosted, attachments are limited by the package you've chosen.

    Add agreement text before submit
       If enabled, this will allow you define a text that the form will display